nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 Also, there is no interoperability with [OSGI](https://www.osgi.org/) which was the de facto standard for app modularisation before Java 9.

-For more in-depth discussion of the syntax of features, please check out this overview of [Java Modules](http://tutorials.jenkov.com/java/modules.html).
+For more in-depth discussion of the syntax of modules, please check out this overview of [Java Modules](http://tutorials.jenkov.com/java/modules.html).

 <div id="resources" />